mmehta-10/kind-k8s-cluster/README.md

 # kind-k8s-cluster
-Setup for a k8s cluster using kind (k8s in docker)
+Details for installation of a k8s cluster using kind (k8s in docker)

 ## Set up a cluster with three workers